IT Park Uzbekistan

 IT Park Uzbekistan is a government-supported technology hub in Uzbekistan, established in 2019 under the supervision of the Ministry of Digital Technologies of the Republic of Uzbekistan.
-The organization contributes to the country's aim to transform Uzbekistan into a global IT hub by supporting startups, IT companies, and digital service exporters.
+The organization aims to make Uzbekistan a global IT hub by supporting startups, IT companies, and digital service exporters.

 Establishment

-IT Park was established under the initiative of President Mirziyoyev to strengthen the startup ecosystem and support innovative projects in Uzbekistan.
+IT Park was established under the initiative of President Shavkat Mirziyoyev to strengthen the startup ecosystem and support innovative projects in Uzbekistan.
 It was officially launched on January 10, 2019, following the adoption of the Resolution of the Cabinet of Ministers of the Republic of Uzbekistan No. 17 "On Measures to Create a Technological Park of Software Products and Information Technologies."
 First building of IT Park Uzbekistan opened its doors on July 24, 2019.
 On November 20, 2019, President Mirziyoyev visited the IT Park and laid a symbolic foundation stone for its next phase of development.

 Overview

 IT Park Uzbekistan is a state-backed initiative aimed at developing the country's IT sector and positioning Uzbekistan as a regional technology hub.
-Established to support the growth of the digital economy, IT Park provides infrastructure, tax incentives, and regulatory support to IT companies operating in the country.
-The initiative focuses on expanding IT exports, increasing the number of resident companies, and creating employment opportunities within the sector.
+Established to support the growth of the digital economy, IT Park Uzbekistan provides infrastructure, tax incentives, and regulatory support to IT companies operating in the country.
+The initiative focuses on expanding IT exports, scaling local startups to an international level, increasing the number of member companies, and creating employment opportunities within the sector.